The 10 Poorest Cities In Colorado For 2025

-The poorest places in Colorado are Trinidad and Gunnison for 2023 based on Saturday Night Science.
+The poorest places in Colorado are La Junta and Delta for 2025 based on Saturday Night Science.

 Like all states, Colorado has certain places that are going on hard times.
 These Colorado places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.